praj-bellakka/tp/docs/UserGuide.md

 Examples of usage:

-1. List weight progress since the start of using FitNUS `list /weight /all`
+1. Lists your weight progress since the start of using FitNUS `list /weight /all`
    - Sample output:

     ![img_2.png](diagrams-UG/img_2.png)

-2. List weight progress in a certain month in the current year: `list /weight /month 3`
+2. Lists your weight progress in a certain month in the current year: `list /weight /month 3`
-   - Sample Output:
+   - Sample output:

     ![img_8.png](diagrams-UG/img_8.png)